cisco/mindmeld/docs/source/userguide/role_classifier.rst

 **Hyperparameter tuning**

-View the model's hyperparameters, keeping in mind the hyperparameters for the MaxEnt model in Workbench.These include inverse of regularization strength as 'C', and the norm used in penalization as 'penalty'.
+View the model's hyperparameters, keeping in mind the :ref:`hyperparameters <model_settings>` for the MaxEnt model in Workbench.
+These include inverse of regularization strength as 'C', and the norm used in penalization as 'penalty'.

 .. code-block:: python